opnfv/opnfvdocs/docs/release/overview.rst

 deployment and testing, OPNFV constructs a reference NFV platform to accelerate the transformation of enterprise and service provider networks.
 As an open source project, OPNFV is uniquely positioned to bring together the work of standards bodies, open source communities, service providers and commercial suppliers to deliver a de facto NFV platform for the industry.

 By integrating components from upstream projects, the community is able to conduct performance and use case-based testing on a variety of solutions to ensure the platform’s suitability for NFV use cases.
-OPNFV also works upstream with other open source communities to bring contributions and learnings from its work directly to those communities in the form of blueprints, patches,bugs, and new code.
+OPNFV also works upstream with other open source communities to bring contributions and learnings from its work directly to those communities in the form of blueprints, patches, bugs, and new code.

 OPNFV initially focused on building NFV Infrastructure (NFVI) and Virtualised Infrastructure